silviaCerby/gitbook/docs/management/identity_providers_(idps)/okta/turn-off-extended-account-access-for-okta.md

 ---
-description: This article describes how to turn off the Extended account access feature to stop syncing your accounts with Okta.
+description: "This article describes how to turn off the Extended account access feature to stop syncing your accounts with Okta."
 intercom_id: 9758233
 ---